CrunchyData/pgSimload/doc/04_release_notes.md

 # Release notes

-## ACTUAL DEV (Version 1.3.3 Augus??
-2024)
+## Version 1.3.3 (August, 28th 2024)

 ### Major changes

-- Added a new flag in command line: `-silent`.
+- **Added a new flag in command line: `-silent`**
-  With that parameter added, pgSimload won't show anymore the welcome message (copyright, program name and version, execution mode...).
-The user will have to know before hand that the `ESC` will have to be pressed to get out of the execution loop
+  With that parameter added, pgSimload won't show anymore the welcome message (copyright, program name and version, execution mode, etc.).
+  The user will have to remember that the `ESC` key will still have to be pressed to get out of the execution loop

 ### Minor changes

+- Adding `doc/build_doc.sh`, making it public

-- Reviewed the way the documentation is produced with internal script (not on git).
-Had to change main.go to have `Version` and `Release_date` on separated variables
+- Reviewed the way the documentation is produced with internal script (`doc/build_doc.sh`).
+Had to change `main.go` to have `Version` and `Release_date` on separated variables

 - Removed `$` in `$ command <exemples>` so the reader can copy/paste
   the code directly reading the documentation on github.
 So it is a better user experience

-- rebuild of binaries
+- rebuild of binaries with dependencies updates:

+  - upgraded golang.org/x/crypto v0.25.0 => v0.26.0
+  - upgraded golang.org/x/sys v0.22.0 => v0.24.0
+  - upgraded golang.org/x/text v0.16.0 => v0.17.0

 ## Version 1.3.2 (July 10th 2024)